weidai11/website/systemd/README.md

 ./install.sh
 ```

 You should re-run `install.sh` to re-install the scripts if they change.
-See `update.sh` below.

 ## System-update